vippsas/vipps-partner/README.md

 [portal.vipps.no](https://portal.vipps.no)
 and regenerate the MSN's API keys.
 That will make the MSN's old API keys invalid and unusable.
+This is also the recommended way to manage AOPI keys when _not_ using partner keys:
+Generate new API keys for the merchant, so the keys used by the old partner no longer can be used.

 **Please note:** Vipps has previously handled the above by creating a new MSN to use with the new partner.
 We no longer offer this, as it creates a lot of additional work,